DenzelEchev/11tyPokeAPI/README.md

 [] A list of pokemon and a card for each
 [] A link to individual pokemon pages
 [] A get more info from the fetch than the name/id and the url

+## This prjct is basically finished and will not be getting updated